Skip to Content

 What Particular Property is Tested Using Scratching Method?

 The relative hardness of minerals is a property that tested using a scratch method.
 The harder mineral will scratch the softer one.
 The Mohs scale of mineral hardness consists of 10 minerals used for the scratch test.
-Also, some tools like glass or a knife with known hardness can be used for this test.
+Also, tools like glass or a knife with known hardness can be used for this test.

 What is Determined by a Scratch Test